 。。。「誰がなんて⾔ったって、僕はいやだ。」 ガッチャンの北⾒ 君

 These are also notions pacifist Yoshino Sensei must have had in mind for the youth, when having imminent war times in front of his eyes.
 I share these sentiments, for I believe they make us better, independent human beings.
-Humility, honesty, respect, virtue, compassion, diligence, curiosity for learning, courage, passion, forgiveness, righteousness, if we exhibit these qualities, this moral code, we can live nobly among each other, without imposing us on others.
+Humility, honesty, respect, virtue, compassion, diligence, industry, integrity, justice, curiosity for learning, courage, passion, forgiveness, righteousness, if we exhibit these qualities, this moral code, we can live nobly among each other, without imposing us on others.
 We could live more peacefully.
 We could focus on the evolution of mankind and the resolution of problems we face as it, so I like to think.

 The Elixir of life-long Self-Improvement!